michaelvl/knative-katas/README.md

 ```

 Some of the exercises make use of the `kn` and `stern` tools.
 You can either
-install these locally, or use the scripts in this repository for container-based
+install these locally, or use the scripts in this repository for a
-solutions:
+container-based solution:

 ```console
 alias kn='scripts/kn.sh'